AntonisGkortzis/islander/guide.md

 #### <a name="swim"></a>Where to swim
 You'll never face a problem with that.
 I promise!
 There are so many different beaches and each of them has it's own beauty that will definitely seduce you.
-Top 5: Plaka,Agios Prokopios, Agia Anna, Orkos and Mikri Vigla
+Top 5: Plaka, Agios Prokopios, Agia Anna, Orkos and Mikri Vigla
 ![](/images/naxos_beach.jpg)

 #### <a name="eat"></a>Where to eat